MininuxDev/Luma3DS-MininuxMod/README.md

 * Start button toggles WIFI on rosalina menu ([from the Quick Switchers fork by DullPointer](https://github.com/LumaTeam/Luma3DS/commit/c1a20558bed3d792d54069719a898006af20ba85))
 * IP address shown when X pressed on rosalina menu ([original PR by ReplayCoding](https://github.com/LumaTeam/Luma3DS/pull/1282/commits/35f6ab10c9e5240d0a64bc09c335ed06bc00f700))

   Note: the original PR always shows the ip on the menu (not only when X is pressed), but from my testing it seems that having minisoc started (used to get the ip) makes the console shutdown pretty slow.
 I still sometimes want a quick access to the IP address but most of the time I prefer a not slow shutdown, so i had found a compromise.
+Also, when it shows "0.0.0.0", it probably means the 3DS is not connected (i think. idk i hate networking)

 # Now the Original Readme